aenavidad/historical-series-re-Belize/work/aug-22/extractions.md

 50. `detour at 12.46` taken to write `detour-at-12-46.md` file,
 51. continued on 23 aug 2022 1.36,
 52. `detour at 1.54` taken to write `detour-at-1-54.md` file,
-53. `detour at 2.20` taken to convert all filenames of files within `work/aug-22` to [iA Writer WikiLinks](https://ia.net/writer/support/general/wikilinks),
+53. `detour at 2.20` taken to convert all filenames of files within `work/aug-22` to [iA Writer WikiLinks](https://ia.net/writer/support/general/wikilinks),[^with minor detour taken just prior to 2.56 to make commits to the `historical-series-re-Belize` repo, to merge `aug-tagging` branch to main branch, to clone both repos in `github.com/aenavidad/` to iCloud directory `/Users/angelnavidad/Library/Mobile Documents/com~apple~CloudDocs/GitHub`, and to add this directory to iA Writer Locations so as to enable WikiLinks within all these documents (though only documents in `work/aug-22` are being WikiLinked during `detour at 2.20`)]

 end